 Four soldiers set off in a dingy for an island and somebody forgets to untie it from the ship while somebody else forgets the oars.
-Yes, it’s another army comedy from Hammer featuring misfit, bumbling soldiers which is surprisingly similar to the later, though far superior, None But The Brave.
-Based on a one-off radio play by Michael Corston and Ronald Holroyd, and originally entitled Carry On Chaps until the first in the Carry On series Carry On Sergeant was released, this one appears to have been made really cheaply indeed, though it doesn’t really matter.
+Yes, it’s another army comedy from Hammer featuring misfit, bumbling soldiers which is surprisingly similar to the later, though far superior, serious effort None But The Brave.
+Based on a one-off radio play by Michael Corston and Ronald Holroyd, and originally entitled Carry On Chaps until the first in the Carry On series Carry On Sergeant was released, this one appears to have been made really cheaply indeed, though this doesn’t really matter too much.
 For the most part, it’s more gently amusing than uproariously funny, but it keeps ticking along in a pleasant fashion and has an appealing anti-war message.
-Three of the British and three of the Germans agree with live in harmony and it’s nice to see them amiably pair off, such as Ackroyd’s attempt at a decent meal for the men [“lancashire hotpot come chop suey”] actually impressing experienced chef Meister, and Finch, who has an interest in archaeology, helping amateur paleaotologist Voss with some Pterodactyl fossils he’s found.
+Three of the British and three of the Germans agree to live in harmony and it’s nice to see them amiably pair off, such as Ackroyd’s attempt at a decent meal for the men [“lancashire hotpot come chop suey”] actually impressing experienced chef Meister, and Finch, who has an interest in archaeology, helping amateur paleaotologist Voss with some Pterodactyl fossils he’s found.
 However, traditional soldiers Bolter and Meister oppose the truce and fight one another in a rather amateurish brawl, though it’s obviously done with no stuntmen.